 Remuneration element Difference in policy Salary and fees There are no differences in Policy.
 The Committee takes into account the company's overall salary budget and percentage increases made to other employees.
 It also sets the remuneration for senior management, that being the first layer of management below board level.
 All taxable benefits There are no differences in Policy although the benefits available vary by role and jurisdiction.
 For example, executive cars and health insurance benefits are broadly consistent with the equivalent benefits when offered to other UK personnel but executives receive a fuel allowance which is a benefit not offered to other staff who receive a car allowance.
 Annual bonus This is an integral part of the company's philosophy with all UK employees below board level being eligible to participate in a bonus scheme which is based on personal performance and achievement of financial targets.
 The CEO in Sweden participates in annual bonus schemes which reflect the achievement of business targets and personal goals.
 In line with Swedish regulation, part of the payment of this bonus is deferred.
 Other employees in Sweden no longer participate in a bonus scheme although there remains some roll-off of deferred elements of past arrangements.
-Since 1/1/19 there has no longer been a bonus scheme for the Dutch businesses.
-The Scildon scheme in place at the time of purchase has been closed.
+There is no bonus scheme for the Dutch businesses.
 Long-term plans Only a small number of Chesnara's executives and individuals in positions of significant influence are currently entitled to participate in the long-term plans as these are the roles which have most influence on, and accountability for, the strategic direction of the group and the delivery of returns to shareholders.
 This may be reviewed as appropriate in the light of growth and/or other changes in the company.
 Pension The level of contribution made by the company to executives is the same as that offered to other UK employees.
 SAYE The company operates a Save As You Earn (SAYE) share scheme in the UK.
 This is a tax efficient, HMRC-recognised, all-employee scheme in which executive directors are eligible to participate.